Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 }
 ```

-Here when obj is String, it doesn't need to evaluate expression on right side,
+Here when obj is String, it doesn't need to evaluate the expression on the right side,
 so s not accessible on right side expression (`s.length() > 3`).
 When `obj` is not `String`, it doesn't get cast and then assigned to the binding variable.
 The binding variable `s` is not in scope on the right-hand side of the `||`